CZ2002-SE3/MySTARS/README.md

        enter to compile the code.
     1. Now, type `java -classpath .\lib\*:.\bin mystars.MyStars` and press enter to run the program.

-If the setup is correct, you should see something like the below:
+If the setup is correct, you should see something like this:

    ```
    ------------------------------------------------------------